specing/utils/README.md

 ==================================

 Everything is released under the GNU GPLv3

 Im sure you can find a copy of the license floating around the 'net

 UTILITIES
 ------------------------------------------------------------------------------
+ - ptree-update
-ptree-update -- maintain a compressed (SQuashFS) image of the Portage tree using either AUFS or rsync to tmpfs
+ 	Maintain a compressed (SQuashFS) image of the Portage tree
+	using either AUFS or rsync to tmpfs